BeiDouMS/BeiDou-Server/README.md

 Open the "localhost.exe" client.
 If by any means the program did not open, and checking the server log your ping has been listened by the server and you are using Windows 8 or 10, it probably might be some compatibility issue.

 In that case, extract "lolwut.exe" from "lolwut-v0.01.rar" and place it on the MapleStory client folder ("C:\Nexon\MapleStory").
 Your "localhost.exe" property settings must follow these:

+Note: "lolwut.exe" is currently not available in the Google Drive.

 * Run in compatibility mode: Windows 7;
 * Unchecked reduced color mode;